alstat/ALUES/paper/paper.md

 ![Soil suitability classes (N - not suitable, S3 - marginally suitable, S2 - suitable, S1 - highly suitable) of the land units of Marinduque, Philippines  for farming banana. \label{fig:classes}](classes.jpg){ width=100% }

-# Speed
+# Benchmark
-The core algorithms of the library are written in C++, which means ALUES is efficient enough in evaluating large sets of land units.
+The core algorithms of the library are written in C++.
 The following shows the elapsed time of computing the suitability scores and classes for the land units of Marinduque, which has 881 units (or observations) in total; and, for the region of Lao Cai, Vietnam, which has 2928 land units.
 ```{r}
 > library(microbenchmark)
 > microbenchmark(